 Dark sooty areas on leaves, stems, fruit, or flowers are probably sooty mold.

 Sooty mold refers to several different fungi that grow on the honeydew excreted by plant-sucking insects.
 Honeydew is a delicate way of saying sugary bug poop.
 Some of the more common plant sucking insects are:

 As they feed, the insects excrete any unused portion of the plant fluids (sap).
 These fluids contain a lot of sugar and other nutrients, and it is called honeydew.
 It’s a petri dish for fungus in the garden.
-The black, sooty areas you see are the threadlike mycelium of the fungus.
-Some of the fungi are plant specific, while others are less particular.
+The black, sooty areas you see are most commonly the threadlike mycelium of the Aspergillus niger fungus.
+Some fungi are plant specific, while others are less particular.

 Sooty mold as a symptom

 Ants will protect, farm, and harvest honeydew-producing insects.
 You can interrupt this cycle by blocking ants from getting up into trees and shrubs.
-This is done by wrapping trunks with sticky substances, such as petroleum jelly or other materials.
+This is done by wrapping trunks with sticky barriers.
 Since ants can carry diseases from one plant to another, these barriers are a good idea whether or not you see sooty mold.

 Sooty mold control

-In cool, wet weather, commonly found in the Bay Area around November and again in April, sooty mold can get a little out of control in cool temperatures and wet weather.
+In cool, wet weather, sooty mold can get a little out of control in cool temperatures and wet weather.
 You can use strong streams of water from the hose to displace aphids and other plant sucking insects.
 The water will also wash away some of the sooty mold, but it really takes soapy water to wash off the sugary honeydew that sustains it.
 Horticultural oil, neem oil, or insecticidal soap can be used to control the insects that leave the honeydew behind.